hyperledger-archives/sawtooth-pbft/docs/source/architecture.rst

 A PBFT network consists of nodes that are ordered from 0 to `n-1`, where `n` is the total number of nodes in the network.
-The :doc:`on-chain setting <on-chain-settings>` ``sawtooth.consensus.pbft.members`` lists all nodes and determines the node order.
+The :doc:`on-chain setting <on-chain-settings>` ``sawtooth.consensus.pbft.members`` lists all PBFT member nodes and determines the node order.

 The PBFT algorithm guarantees network `safety
 <https://en.wikipedia.org/wiki/Liveness#Liveness_and_safety>`__